-- MSc in Computational Logic (2014) from TU Wien, TU Dresden and FU Bolzano within the EMCL program
+- MSc in Computational Logic (2012-2014) from TU Wien, TU Dresden and FU Bolzano within the (sadly now terminated) EMCL program

-- MA in Theoretical Philosophy and Philosophy of Science (2012) from the University of Bucharest
+- MA in Theoretical Philosophy and Philosophy of Science (2010-2012), University of Bucharest

-- Nadia Creignou, Adrian Haret, Odile Papini, Stefan Woltran: Belief Update in the Horn Fragment.
-IJCAI-ECAI 2018: forthcoming
+- Nadia Creignou, Adrian Haret, Odile Papini, Stefan Woltran: Belief Update in Fragments.
+In preparation

 - Martin Diller, Adrian Haret, Thomas Linsbichler, Stefan Rümmele, Stefan Woltran: An extension-based approach to belief revision in abstract argumentation.
 Int.
 J. Approx. Reasoning 93: 395-423 (2018)